fieldtrip/website/faq/how_is_the_segmentation_defined.md

 ---
 title: How is the segmentation defined?
+category: faq
-tags: [faq, datatype, segmentation, eeg, meg, headmodel]
+tags: [datatype, segmentation, eeg, meg, headmodel]
 ---

 # How is the segmentation defined?